 which is true by pure first-order logic (it is basically a form of the drinker paradox — also in the tagline), we cannot hope to obtain a computable that would give, as before, in terms of , since that would allow us to solve the special halting problem, simply by checking for any input whether holds.

 We can, though, go higher in another sense — higher on what is usually called the Gödel hierarchy of foundational theories.
 If we replace Peano arithmetic with the first-order, two-sorted theory commonly known as “second-order arithmetic”, we obtain programs in System as above but supplemented with the bar-recursive functionals of Spector, or, equivalently, programs in the language of System , due to Girard, who later extended this latter system even higher to System , which interprets simple type theory.
 In between them (as I was told), we also have a system of higher bar-recursive functionals due to Friedrich.
 What about the powerful foundation that almost all mathematicians, knowingly or not, are using nowadays: Zermelo-Fraenkel set theory with the axiom of choice?
-Unfortunately, no one has devised yet a total programming language that would capture the arithmetical strength of .
-That is, as I like to say, proof mining for the twenty-fourth century.
+Well, proof mining techniques are not yet sufficiently advanced to deal with that: it is, as I like to say, proof mining for the twenty-fourth century.